elves/elvish.io/src/ref/lang.md

 ## Ordering

 The ordering of arguments, options and redirections is arbitrary: they can intermix each other.
 The only requirement is that the head must come first.
 This is different from POSIX shells, where redirections may appear before the head.

 # Special Commands

-**Special commands** obey the same syntax rules as normal commands, but have evaluation rules that are custom to each command.
+**Special commands** obey the same syntax rules as normal commands (i.e. syntactically special commands can be treated the same as ordinary commands), but have evaluation rules that are custom to each command.
 To explain this, we use the following example:

 ```elvish
 ~> or ?(echo x) ?(echo y) ?(echo z)